ppetrovtv/pine_script_docs/source/essential/Arrays.rst

 In Pine, however, each call to a function leaves behind a series trail of function results on previous bars.
 This series can in turn be used when working with arrays.
-One can thus write: ``ma = sma(array.get(a, 0), 20)`` to calculate the simple moving average of the last 20 values of the values returned by the ``array.get(a, 0)`` call on previous bars.
+One can thus write: ``ma = sma(array.get(a, 0), 20)`` to calculate the simple moving average of the value returned by the ``array.get(a, 0)`` call on the last 20 bars.

 To illustrate this, let's first see how we can fetch the previous bar's ``close`` value in two, equivalent ways.
 For ``previousClose1`` we use the result of the ``array.get(a, 0)`` function call on the previous bar.